linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 - `val`: Used for a variable whose value never changes and cannot be reassigned to a variable that was declared.
 - `var`: Used for a variable whose value changes frequently.

 The following sections describe variables and their uses in more detail.

 ### Understanding Variables

-Kotlin variables vary by type and the actions you can perform with them.
-In many cases, the compiler needs only a variable declaration and data to put into the variable to determine its type.
+Kotlin variables vary by type and by the actions you can perform with them.
+In many cases, the compiler only needs a variable declaration and the data its value to determine its type.
 The actions you can perform on variables are determined by a combination of the **variable types** and the **operators** you choose to use.
 The following sections discuss Kotlin variable types and operators.

 #### Kotlin Variable Types

-Even if you don’t specifically assign a type to a variable, Kotlin variables always have a type.
+Even if you don’t specifically assign a type to a variable, Kotlin variables always receive a type.
 In many cases, that type is assigned for you by the compiler.
 For example, the line of code below produces a Kotlin variable of the `Int` type even though you don’t declare it as `Int`.

     var MyInt = 3